 What is Kindle Unlimited?

-If you pay monthly, or yearly, you can read any book or audiobook that is provided by Kindle Unlimited for no additional cost.
+If you pay monthly, or yearly, you can read any Kindle Unlimited books or audiobooks for no additional cost and you can rent 10 at a time.
 The catch is that you don’t get to keep them.
+This means you get unlimited Kindle for a monthly subscription fee.

 You can check out our full review on Kindle Unlimited here.